darktable article lede image

 Mastering color with Lab tone curves

-or “How to bring the jungle back” Since its early beginnings darktable has a tone curve module that is able to alter the gray level distribution of an image.
+Since its early beginnings darktable has a tone curve module that is able to alter the gray level distribution of an image.
 Recently we did an enhancement: tone curve is now able to control the full Lab color space with separate curves for the L, a and b channel.
 People who are used to curve tools in RGB, at first might get puzzled over the results of these three curves; they show marked differences to the typical RGB curve.
+Especially a and b channels need to be dealt with in the right way; not doing so will give you strong off-colors.
+To spare you frustration here are some explanations and examples.